SchlenkR/applied_fsharp_challenge/artikel/12 - Appendix.md

 ## Appendix

 In this section, there are some more concept covered in a loose and very brief way.

-Have a look at my [FluX](https://github.com/ronaldschlenker/FluX) github repository to see working examples.
+The basis for this article is an experimental OSS project I started a year ago.
+It is called FluX (it was called FLooping before, and I will propably change the name again).
+You can find the project on [Github](https://github.com/ronaldschlenker/FluX).

+### I - Playing Audio

+Unfortunately, this topic is not covered in this article.
+So I suggest you have a look at FluX:

+* You can actually play sounds, using a Node audio server or CSAudio as backend.
+* There is a small library of effects and oscillators (hp, lp, sin, rect, tri, etc.)

-### I - Feedback
+### II - Feedback

 <hint>